chrisnorman7/game-server-base/README.md

 * on_connect - Called when a new client connects.
 * on_disconnect - Called after a client has disconnected.
+* on_command - Called whenever a connection sends a line of text, but before any commands have been matched.
+If this event evaluates to False no further processing will be performed.
 * on_error - Called when an error is raised by a command.
 When this event is called, the passed instance of Caller has an extra attribute `exception` which is the exceptionwhich which was raised.